Sarah Ferguson: Separation and divorce

-Biographer Sarah Bradford described how Andrew's duties as a naval officer required him to stay away from home for long periods.
-According to Ferguson's account, the couple saw each other 40 days a year in the first five years of their marriage.
-By 1991, the marriage was in trouble, as Ferguson was finding life as a member of the royal family increasingly difficult.
-Her friendship with Texan multimillionaire Steve Wyatt (son of Lynn Wyatt) gained much publicity when photographs, including one of Wyatt with Ferguson's toddler daughter, appeared in newspapers in January 1992.
-The Duke and Duchess of York announced their separation on 19 March 1992.
-Following the separation, the palace announced that Ferguson would no longer carry out public engagements on behalf of the Queen.
-Furthermore, the Queen announced in a statement that she would not take responsibility for Ferguson's debts.
-Ferguson separated her residence from her husband and moved to Romenda Lodge on the Wentworth Estate, Surrey, in 1992.
+Biographer Sarah Bradford wrote that Andrew's duties as a naval officer required long periods away from home.
+According to Ferguson, the couple saw each other for only 40 days a year during the first five years of their marriage.
+By 1991, the relationship was under strain, with Ferguson finding life within the royal family increasingly difficult.
+Her friendship with Texan multimillionaire Steve Wyatt, son of Lynn Wyatt, attracted considerable publicity when photographs – including one showing Wyatt with Ferguson's infant daughter – appeared in newspapers in January 1992.
+Ferguson and Andrew announced their separation on 19 March 1992.
+After the announcement, the palace stated that Ferguson would no longer undertake public engagements on behalf of the Queen, and the Queen later confirmed that she would not assume responsibility for Ferguson's debts.
+Ferguson established a separate residence from Andrew in 1992, moving to Romenda Lodge on the Wentworth Estate in Surrey.